fsarraf/Mod3_project/README.md

     4.Hypothesis 3:
         i.
 Null: Songs are not becoming more danceable ii.
-Alternative: Songs have become more danceable.
+Alternative: Songs in 2018 are more danceable than songs in 1999.